wearebraid/vueformulate.com/docs/changelog/README.md

 # Changelog

+## v2.2.9 - April 28, 2020

+- Fixes an issue that caused inputs to remain in the form even when they were removed (via `v-if`).

 ## v2.2.8 - April 13, 2020

 - Fixes a bug with `select` and `box` when `options` prop is an empty array.